-The Army ROTC is a voluntary program for men and women students conducted by U.S. Army officers who are specially selected and approved by Indiana University for this duty.
+The Army ROTC is a voluntary program conducted by U.S. Army officers who are specially selected and approved by Indiana University for this duty.
 The curriculum is designed to provide the knowledge and to develop the ability and skills required of commissioned officers.
 A student may acquire a commission in the U.S. Army Reserve by completing this program.
-However, outstanding students are designated as Distinguished Military Graduates and are tendered regular Army Commissions.
+However, outstanding students are designated as Distinguished Military Graduates and are tendered Regular Army Commissions.
 All credits earned apply toward the total credit hours required for graduation.
 The Professor of Military Science is authorized to issue an I-D deferment to students participating in the ROTC program.